Death Row Inmate Don Johnson Declines His Last Meal, Asks That It Be Donated To The Homeless Instead

 — wp-plugin.us (@PDFviewerForWp) May 16, 2019

-Attorneys representing Johnson have made public statements to his son and stepdaughter as well as members of Connie Johnson’s family, asking for their forgiveness.
+Attorneys representing Johnson have made public statements to his son and stepdaughter — as well as to members of Connie Johnson’s family — asking for their forgiveness.

 “I am truly sorry and if I knew something that I could do to ease your pain I would gladly do it,” the death row inmate said in the statement.